 With a hauntingly beautiful voice, and raw, genuine lyrics, Merival plays the kind of music to steady your mind and feel emotion to.
 Merival is the solo act of Anna Horvath, a Toronto based musician with roots in Kitchener, who has played in the past with First Rate People and Beau.
 Her wonderful folk sound is somewhere in between Gillian Welch and First Aid Kit, and it’s definitely worth seeing her live if you get the chance.

-Stephanie works at REEL CANADA, a non profit that hosts film festivals across Canada for high school students and newcomers.
+FILMS BY STEPHANIE TURENKO Stephanie works at REEL CANADA, a non profit that hosts film festivals across Canada for high school students and newcomers.